norvig/paip-lisp/docs/chapter8.md

 Suppose we only wanted to handle the fully parenthesized case.
 To write `infix->prefix`, one might first look at `prefix->infix` (on [page 228](B9780080571157500078.xhtml#p228)) trying to adapt it to our new purposes.
 In doing so, the careful reader might discover a surprise: `infix->prefix` and `prefix->infix` are in fact the exact same function!
-Both leave atoms unchanged, and both transform three-element lists by swapping the `exp-op` and `exp- 1hs`.
+Both leave atoms unchanged, and both transform three-element lists by swapping the `exp-op` and `exp-lhs`.
 Both apply themselves recursively to the (possibly rearranged) input list.
 Once we discover this fact, it would be tempting to avoid writing `infix->prefix`, and just call `prefix->infix` instead.
 Avoid this temptation at all costs.